 Dr Michael NugentMBBS, B. Med Sci (Hons)

 A part time GP at Clare Medical Centre since 2000, Dr Michael Nugent specialises in mental health, disabilities and chronic disease management.
-Michael also works remotely as a GP for Aboriginal Health services at Cooper Pedy (Umoona Tjutagku) and at Wilcannia and Menindee (Maari Ma).
+Michael also works remotely as a GP for Aboriginal Health services at Coober Pedy (Umoona Tjutagku), Wilcannia, Menindee (Maari Ma), Copley and Nepabunna.

 Michael is an easy going doctor with a calm and welcoming nature.
-He enjoys the outdoors, in particular bushwalking, kayaking and tennis.
-When he isn’t working away, he enjoys life on a small farm in the Clare Valley.
+He enjoys the outdoors, especially bushwalking, kayaking and tennis.
+When he isn’t working away, he enjoys life on a small property in the Clare Valley.

 Dr Morné ScheepersFRACGP, MBChB, MClinSC, BHSc (Physio), GC (Sports Medicine), GC (Skin Cancer Medicine)

-South African born Morné moved to New Zealand as a teenager and completed his schooling and medical degree in Auckland, New Zealand before moving to Adelaide where he worked in metropolitan hospitals for a couple of years before starting his general practice career.
+South African-born Morné moved to New Zealand as a teenager and completed his schooling and medical degree in Auckland, New Zealand before moving to Adelaide where he worked in metropolitan hospitals for a couple of years before starting his career in general practice.

-Away from work, Morné enjoys spending time with his wife and two young girls.
+Away from work, Morné enjoys spending time with his wife and two young daughters.
 He is also a keen sports fan with a special interest in cricket and rugby union.
-Morné is also a cycling enthusiast and has often done an easy 50km in the morning before starting work (even in the Clare Winter!), which is a testament to his hardworking and determined personality.
+Morné is also a cycling enthusiast and has often done an easy 50km in the morning before starting work (even in the Clare winter!), which is a testament to his hardworking and determined personality.